Saturday, September 22, 2018

 D. 12 Apr 1705 in Champlain, New France

 As a soldier, Julien Dubord dit LaFontaine built a fort in New France; as an ex-soldier, he built a new life there.
 He was born in about 1636 in Thiviers, France, a village located in the Aquitaine region.
 His parents were Louis Du Bord and Catherine de la Brugiere, but nothing else is known of his family.
-Julien seems to have been somewhat educated in that he could sign his name.
+Julien seems to have been at least somewhat educated in that he could sign his name.

 Julien was part of the La Fouille company, which was sent upriver to establish a camp at the mouth of Rivière-du-Loup, not far from the settlement of Trois-Rivieres.
 This was unlike anything the soldiers experienced in France; the men had to chop down trees in raw wilderness and construct a fort.
 The 4 officers and 32 soldiers somehow managed to do this before winter set in.
 The structure was known as Fort de la Rivière-du-Loup, and no trace of it remains today.